Azure/reliable-web-app-pattern-dotnet/README.md

 ```

 ### 2. Open Dev Container in Visual Studio Code (optional)

+> For your convenience, we use DevContainers with a fully-featured development environment.
+If you prefer to use Visual Studio, we recommend installing the necessary [dependencies](./prerequisites.md) and following the deployment instructions below.

 If required, ensure Docker Desktop is started and enabled for your WSL terminal [more details](https://learn.microsoft.com/windows/wsl/tutorials/wsl-containers#install-docker-desktop).
 Open the repository folder in Visual Studio Code.
 You can do this from the command prompt: